ducanh2k3/Appium-Test/README.md

 # Api Demo App Automation Project

 This project contains automated tests for the Api Demo App.
-It utilizes Appium WebDriver with Java to automate interactions with the app.
+It utilizes Appium Framework with Java to automate interactions with the app.

 ## Prerequisites